 You should (almost) never buy a pre-built PC.

 To be more accurate, you should never buy a pre-made PC if you want to make sure you’re getting your money’s worth.
-After all, customizability is one of PC gaming’s biggest advantages, and you don’t want a store ripping you off with subpar configurations.
+After all, customization is one of PC gaming’s biggest advantages, and you don’t want a store ripping you off with subpar configurations.
 So, why not build your own gaming PC?

 The Primary Components

-By “primary components”, we define all the electronics that are found inside the computer case i.e. the actual computer.
+By “primary components”, we mean all the electronics that are found inside the computer case i.e. the actual computer.
 This encompasses the CPU, the GPU, the motherboard, the RAM memory, the storage drives, and the power supply.

 The two dominant manufacturers of CPUs are Intel and AMD.
 Both of these tech giants offer users a range of viable gaming CPUs, but neither is necessarily better than the other, especially considering AMD’s recent comeback with the Ryzen series.